Self-stabilising Byzantine Clock Synchronisation is Almost as Easy as Consensus: Randomised algorithms

 Note that it is trivial to boost the probability for stabilisation by repetition, as the algorithm must stabilise in $\polylog f$ time regardless of the initial system state.
 This was exploited in the above corollary.
 However, in case of a uniform (or slowly growing) running time as function of $f$, it is useful to apply concentration bounds to show a larger probability of stabilisation.
 Concretely, the algorithm by Feldman and Micali offers constant expected running time, regardless of $f$; this translates to constant probability of success for an $O(1)$-round algorithm in our setting.

-\begin{theorem}[\cite{feldman89optimal} and \lemmaref{lemma:transform_consensus}] Suppose that communication is via private channels.
+\begin{theorem}[\cite{feldman95optimal} and \lemmaref{lemma:transform_consensus}] Suppose that communication is via private channels.
 There exists a family of randomised synchronous consensus routines that satisfy the following properties: \begin{itemize}[noitemsep] \item the algorithm satisfies agreement with constant probability, \item the algorithm satisfies validity, \item the algorithm terminates in $R(f) \in O(1)$ rounds, \item the total number of bits broadcasted by each node is $\poly f$, \item and $n(f) = 3f+1$. \end{itemize} \end{theorem}

 Employing this consensus routine, every $O(1)$ time units there is a constant probability that the next level of recursion stabilises.
-Applying Chernoff's bound over the (at most) $\log n$ recursive levels of stabilisation, this yields stabilisation in $O(\log n)$ time w.h.p.
+Applying Chernoff's bound over the (at most) $\log f$ recursive levels of stabilisation, this yields stabilisation in $O(\log f)$ time with high probability.

 \cororandFM*